hmappdevproject/hmappdevproject.github.io/_posts/2021-11-29-Team-Contract,-Group-Project-Proposal,-and-Contextual-Inquiry-Plan.md

 ###### Group Roles: Can be specifically defined for each person or can be general and open-ended

-The Freshman: Sawyer
+The Coder: Sawyer
-The Juniors: Sari, Zach
+The Writer: Zach

-In reality, we will keep open ended roles that vary based on the projects and our strong suits.
+The Designer: Sari

+As we have gone though the process, we have figured what our skillsets are and how to best apply them to our ideation and design process.

 ##### Division of Labor: Similar to group roles, but in this section you should specifically outline how the workload will be distributed among the group members.